sid31988/LearningEfCore/README.md

   ### 1. The entities:
   ![Entity Diagram](https://github.com/sid31988/LearningEfCore/blob/scenario/001-Readonly-Situation/A-Readonly-Scenario-ERD.png)
   ### 2. Solutions:
   There are two approaches for such a kind of scenario,

-  #### 1. Complete readonly:
+  #### 2.1.
+Context instance readonly:
-  Here we can directly set the query tracking behavior for all the queries.
+  Here we can directly set the query tracking behavior for all the queries, at context instance level.
   ```
   context.ChangeTracker.QueryTrackingBehavior = QueryTrackingBehavior.NoTracking;
   var productTypes = context.ProductTypes.ToList();
   ```
-  #### 2. Partial readonly:
+  #### 2.2.
+Query readonly:
   Here we can optionally set the query tracking behavior for a desired query.
   ```
   var poductTypes = context.ProductTypes.AsNoTacking().ToList();
   ```
-# A. About Tracing
+## C. About Tracing

-The method below serves the purpose:
-- DbExtensions.AsNoTracking(this IQueryable query)
-  - The method disables change tracking for the queried entity.
+- Entity Framework by default enables change tracking on all the entities, so that their state is referred when context.SaveChanges is invoked.
-  - Performs better in comparison to tracking, since there is no change tracking involved.
+- Non tracking query is hence faster in comparison to a tracking enable query, since there is no inclusion of change tracking mechanism.

-The extension method is targetted for disabling tracing for IQueryable objects and disables change tracking for the desired entity.
+- However, Non tracking queries can not be used in cases of inclusion, because for non tracking queries identity resolution is also disabled.
+- Inclusion allows fetching an entity we also include the dependent entities, by means of DbExtensions.Include(this IQueryable query) extension method.
+- Identity resolution is a mechanism where the id fields are traced, and if a reference to the same id is made, the earlier instance is fetched using change tracking, which does not works in case of non-tracking queries, since change tracking is disabled, hence for them every time a new instance is created even for duplicate references to the same id value.
+- Let us understand change tracking with an example:
+  Suppose while fetching data for Products, we also include the data from ProductType.
+Now assume, for product type "mobile", there are two products "Samsung" and "Nokia", below lines of code demonstrate the change of behavior with tracking enabled and disabled:
+  1. Tracking enabled
+    ```
+    var products = context.Product.Include(ProductType).ToList();
+    var mobileProducts = products.Where(x => x.ProductType.ProductTypeId == 1).ToList();
+    if(mobileProducts.First().ProductType == mobileProducts.Last().ProductType)
+    {
+      Console.WriteLine("Both the product type instances are same, since tracking is enabled");
+    }
+    ```
+  2. Tracking disabled
+    ```
+    var products = context.Product.AsNoTracking().Include(ProductType).ToList();
+    var mobileProducts = products.Where(x => x.ProductType.ProductTypeId == 1).ToList();
+    if(mobileProducts.First().ProductType != mobileProducts.Last().ProductType)
+    {
+      Console.WriteLine("Both the product type instances are different, since tracking is disabled");
+    }
+    ```